Your Guide on How to Play Texas Hold’em Poker

 Supplies You Need to Play

-If you’re playing with other people live, you’ll need a dealer, cards and betting chips.
-If you’ve decided to play online or on mobile, you need an internet connection/data and a device to play on.
+If you’re playing with other people, live, you’ll need a dealer (or a dealer button), cards and betting chips.
+If you’ve decided gameplay for you is best online or on mobile, you need an internet connection/data and a device to play poker on.

 How to Play the Game

-Each player will be dealt two cards face down.
+The basic rules of Texas Hold’em poker goes as follows: Each active player will be dealt two-hole cards face down.
+The first player will look at their cards.
 Each player is to look at their cards and then decide whether they will call the big blind, raise, or fold.
+Based on this decision, the other poker players will make the decision to call, raise or fold.
 This is known as the pre-flop bet.
 The dealer will then take the top card and put it to the side or “burn it”, and show the flop.